 Skip to main content

-Hi, my name’s Jack Garbus.
-I’m a graduate student in computer science interested in artificial societies, cultural evolution, machine learning, and decentralization.
+Hi, I’m Jack, a graduate student in computer science interested in artificial societies, cultural evolution, machine learning, and decentralization.

 Featured Projects: